vyznev/CustomSE/README.md

 Format links in posts, similar to a built-in feature but supporting all sites and https
 ### ReviewSkipOpen
 Add a link for "skip but open in another tab" in review
+### ScrollReview
+Move the review page to maximize the amount of text visible without scrolling
 ### SearchAsHome
 Add a minimal interface to the search page, with several useful queries
 ### SearchRedirect